 Incorporation Effort in 1992

-The incorporation group reported on incorporation to Birch Bay Village’s annual meeting, which was held in the old Grange Building.
-They received thunderous applause.
-When asked for questions, the audience did not have any.
+The incorporation group reported on incorporation at Birch Bay Village’s annual meeting, which was held in the old Grange Building.
+The incorporation group’s report received thunderous applause.
+When asked for questions, the audience had none.
 No questions?
 Why not?
 This was mysterious.